What is the best time to post on TikTok in 2024? And does it even matter when you post?

 The math speaks for itself: if you post when most of your community is online, you’ll reach more people right away — especially now that there's a Following feed alongside the For You feed.

 So, When Is the Best Time to Post on TikTok?

-Unfortunately, there’s no one-size-fits-all approach to finding your best time to post on TikTok — every brand and influencer will be different based on their audience’s location and scrolling habits.
+Unfortunately, there’s no one-size-fits-all approach to finding your best time to post on TikTok — every brand and creator will be different based on their audience’s location and scrolling habits.

 So figuring out when your audience is most active is key (more on that, soon).